-A newly published Insight from Stanford Business School tells us something we probably already know: high levels of uncertainty make us less likely to take risks.
+A new Insight from Stanford Business School tells us something we probably already know: people become more cautious when they can’t predict what is going to happen.

-“People don’t like the complexity and cognitive load of making decisions under uncertain circumstances.”
+“People really don’t like the complexity and cognitive load of making decisions under uncertain circumstances.”

-There are three steps we can take to address this inherent, human bias.
+There are three steps that we can take to address this natural human tendency.

-Third, we need to describe the chosen way forward in ways that will inspire us and other people to want to make it happen.
-Chapters 6 and 7 provide tools and frameworks for achieving this.
+And the third is to learn to describe our chosen way forward in ways that inspire us and other people to long to make it happen.
+Chapters 6 and 7 give us tools to achieve this.